Arsenal W.F.C.: 2009–present: Post-Akers and the WSL

 Following the resignation of Montemurro, the club appointed Jonas Eidevall as head coach of Arsenal.
 On 24 September 2022, the North London derby at the Emirates Stadium recorded an attendance figure of 47,367, the highest ever for a WSL match.
-Arsenal won the match 4-0.
-On 5 March 2023, Arsenal defeated Chelsea 3-1 in the Women's League Cup final to win their first trophy since 2019.
+Arsenal won the match 4–0.
+On 5 March 2023, Arsenal defeated Chelsea 3–1 in the Women's League Cup final to win their first trophy since 2019.
+Arsenal repeated the feat the following year, defeating Chelsea 1–0 after extra time to win their ninth Women's League Cup title.